The effect of role-based resource allocation on epidemic dynamics: Theoretical analysis

 \section{Theoretical analysis}

-We employ the microscopic Markov chain theory to conduct an analysis of the dynamics of epidemic spread in the context of resource allocation.
+We employ the microscopic Markov chain theory (widely used to analyze disease dynamics on networks~\cite{10.1063/5.0125873,10.1063/5.0151881,GAO2026117588,ZHANG2026117775}) to conduct an analysis of the dynamics of epidemic spread in the context of resource allocation.
 Let $\textbf{G}=[g_{ij}]$ denote the adjacency matrix of a sub-network that only contains \~{G}-\~{G} links.
 Specifically, for any two individuals $i$ and $j$, if there exists a \~{G}-\~{G} link between them, then $g_{ij}=1$; conversely, if there is no such link, then $g_{ij}=0$.
 Consider $\textbf{D}=[d_{ij}]$ as the adjacency matrix corresponding to a sub-network that only contains \~{D}-\~{G} links.

 Define $\rho_i^{\mathrm{\tilde{G}S}}(t)$, $\rho_i^{\mathrm{\tilde{G}I}}(t)$, $\rho_i^{\mathrm{\tilde{D}S}}(t)$, and $\rho_i^{\mathrm{\tilde{D}I}}(t)$ as the probabilities that individual $i$ occupies the states of \~{G}S, \~{G}I, \~{D}S, and \~{D}I, respectively, at time step $t$.
 These probabilities satisfy the following condition,